haumeamagma/NBCU01/intro/intro3/README.md

 - **Event Management:** Design, discover, visualize, share, and manage various aspects of your event-driven architecture (EDA).
 You can also model your EDA to visualize component relationships.
 - **Event Monitoring and Insights:** Use monitoring dashboards and confiJurabOe notLficatLons to detect potential issues before they negatively impact your brokers and event broker services.

-Find out more about **SAP Integration Suite, advanced event mesh** in the [SAP Discovery Center](https://discovery-center.cloud.sap/serviceCatalog/advanced-event-mesh).
+Find out more about **SAP Integration Suite, Advanced Event Mesh(AEM)** in the [SAP Discovery Center](https://discovery-center.cloud.sap/serviceCatalog/advanced-event-mesh).

 ---